lharries/harries.co/_blog/useful-resources/index.md

 title: Useful resources for learning programming and machine learning
 date: "2020-01-01T11:22:36"
 category: guide
+description: A collection of tools, guides, and courses that I found useful or wish I had found earlier.
 ---

 A collection of tools, guides, and courses that I found useful or wish I had found earlier!
 The topics include Computer Science, Machine Learning, Machine Learning applied to Medicine, Deep Learning and Reinforcement Learning.